Thank you notes

 You may have written thank you notes for gifts received over the holidays or at the start of the year.

 But don’t stop there.
 You can continue this throughout the year.

 Firstly, you can write thank you notes to yourself!

 These don’t have to be actual notes but an acknowledgement after you finished a task or at the close of the day that you did well, tried your best, and got stuff done (even if it didn’t go as expected).

 Some people prefer write themselves notes or keep a diary to remind themselves what they achieved.
 Setting out one to two things you’re happy about or grateful for can highlight the positives you might otherwise miss, and be something to look back on every week to build your confidence.

 A second option is to write notes to other people.
 Perhaps you read a paper, report or blog post that inspired you?
+Read a book that changed your life?
 Or went to a talk or conference where you were impressed with an individual’s work.
 Maybe someone shared something on social media that spoke to you or left you feeling better about yourself.
 Alternatively you might have spotted someone who was struggling or facing obstacles, and want to give them a boost.
 Or it could be someone created opportunities for you, or helped you out in some way, and you’d like them to know about it.

 You could let these people know via email or their social media channels about how they have helped you.
 It’s nice to be nice, it doesn’t take much time, and you can feel good about telling someone else know how they made a difference.
 They could be people you’ve directly worked with, or someone you’ve never met but has brought meaning to your life.